This month I shall be hosting

 1 teaspoon baking powder

-½ - 1 teaspoon of chilli powder (depends on your taste and the potency of your powder)
+½ - 1 teaspoon of chilli powder (depends on your taste

 3 ½ oz soft brown sugar